What is a Gantt chart and why is it important?

 A brief history of Gantt charts

 The Gantt chart was developed by Karol Adamiecki all the way back in 1896.
-Around 1910, a man by the name of Henry Gantt introduced an updated version of the chart that more closely resembles what we know of today, including interdependencies.
+Around 1910, a man named Henry Gantt introduced an updated version of the chart that more closely resembles what we know today, including interdependencies.

 Gantt charts have, of course, come a very long way since the late 19th and early 20th centuries.
 Because each chart was drawn by hand, changes in project scope or timing could take hours to visualize.